 NOTICE Check level frequently and refill if necessary.
 Do not overfill.
 Operating the engine with an improper level may severely damage engine.

 CAUTION Certain components in the engine compartment may be very hot.
 Direct contact may result in skin burn.

 Oil level can be checked with watercraft either in or out of water.

-If Watercraft is Out of the Water
+Out of Water

 NOTICE Watercraft must be level.